stellarwp/uplink/README.md

 	$plugin_version,
 	$plugin_path,
 	$plugin_class,
-	$license_class // This is optional.
+	$license_class, // This is optional.
+	false // Whether this is an oAuth plugin.
+Default false.
 );
 ```